sermant-io/Sermant-website/docs/en/document/user-guide/sermant-backend.md

 #### 6.2 Verify configuration query

 - On the configuration management page, you can select different plugin types to query different plugin configurations, or enter different query conditions (such as service name, application name, etc.) to query plugin configurations that meet the conditions.
-The following is the result of querying the configuration item of the flow control plugin and the service name is default (added in the previous step):
+The following is the result of querying the configuration item of the flow control plugin (added in the previous step):

 <MyImage src="/docs-img/backend/en/backend-config-query.png"></MyImage>